Hello71/tmpoverlay/README.rst

 ---------------------------------

-Per `the kernel overlayfs documentation`_, changing underlying filesystems while the overlay is mounted is not supported.
+Per `the kernel overlayfs documentation`_, changing underlying filesystems while the overlay is mounted is not supported:

+    Changes to the underlying filesystems while part of a mounted overlay filesystem are not allowed.
+If the underlying filesystem is changed, the behavior of the overlay is undefined, though it will not result in a crash or deadlock.

 .. _the kernel overlayfs documentation: https://www.kernel.org/doc/html/latest/filesystems/overlayfs.html#changes-to-underlying-filesystems